n0lik/Modules-dagger-moxy-room/README.md

 # Modules-dagger-moxy-room

-This sample demonstrate modular implementation using Dagger2/Moxy/Room.
+This sample demonstrates the modular implementation using Dagger2/Moxy/Room.